-Performance of global optimization: We implemented our global optimization algorithm as part of the ZØ compiler.
-We use CCI2 to traverse the AST of the target code, and our cost modeler to generate the objective function.
+gorithm as part of the We use CCI2 to traverse the AST of the target code, and our cost modeler to generate the objective function.

-To perform the constrained optimization needed to find an optimal solution, we used the Nelder-Mead method [35] with at most 100 iterations.
-We looked for integer solutions over the full space of possible tier splittings.
+To perform the constrained optimization needed to find an optimal solution, we used the Nelder-Mead method [34] with at most 100 iterations.
+We looked for integer solutions over the full space of tier splittings.